cpp-toolbox/texture_atlas/README.md

   }
 }
 ```

+the above json file specifies the top left corner of each sub-texture with the specified width and height.

 # warning
 Also be sure to include this in exactly one other source file or else it will not work